George Kurian Chief Executive Officer and President

 Gwen McDonald is the executive vice president of Human Resources at NetApp.
 She is responsible for creating the company's strategic vision for worldwide staffing, employee relations, training, organizational development, compensation, and benefits.
 Gwen also works to preserve NetApp's unique cultural values and principles, which have enabled the company to be ranked #1 on FORTUNE magazine's 100 Best Places to Work.

-Gwen holds a bachelor of science degree in human resources and organizational behavior from the University of San Francisco.
-She currently is on the board of directors for the California Strategic Human Resource Partnership, a collaborative network designed to leverage learning relationships between executives of leading California companies and to maximize their information exchange.
+Gwen holds a Bachelor of Science degree in human resources and organizational behavior from the University of San Francisco.
+She is on the board of directors for the California Strategic Human Resource Partnership, a collaborative network designed to leverage learning relationships between executives of leading California companies and to maximize their information exchange.

 Tom Mendoza Vice Chairman

-Tom joined NetApp in 1994 and was responsible for sales until becoming president in 2000.
+Tom Mendoza is the vice chairman at NetApp.
+He joined in 1994 and was responsible for sales until becoming president in 2000.
 In 2009 he became vice chairman.

 Tom has given talks on the power of corporate culture and leadership all over the world to people in such diverse organizations as the U.S. Marine Corps, West Point, CIO forums, Oracle's Leaders Circle, and Stanford University.
 In 2009 he was the corecipient with NetApp Chairman Dan Warmenhoven of the Morgan Stanley Leadership Award for Global Commerce.

-Tom holds a BA degree from the University of Notre Dame and is an alumnus of Stanford University's Executive Business Program.
-In September 2000 Notre Dame renamed its business school the Mendoza College of Business after an endowment made by Tom and Kathy Mendoza.
+Tom holds a Bachelor of Arts degree from the University of Notre Dame and is an alumnus of Stanford University's Executive Business Program.
+In September 2000, Notre Dame renamed its business school the Mendoza College of Business after an endowment made by Tom and Kathy Mendoza.